jackjliew/ai-openscale/getting-started.md

 ## Provide a set of sample feedback data to your model

-To enable monitoring for accuracy, you must retrain and redeploy your model with feedback data.
+To enable monitoring for accuracy, you must provide your model with feedback data.
 Accuracy data will not appear in the dashboard until that is done.
 You can generate the requests all at once by adding sample feedback data to the model for scoring.
 For this task, you'll download a CSV file that contains sample feedback data.

 1. Download the [drug_feedback_data.csv](https://raw.githubusercontent.com/watson-developer-cloud/doc-tutorial-downloads/master/ai-openscale/drug_feedback_data.csv) file.